Svenska | English

 Which means that there are no property lines or firewalls in Skarpnäck that divide buildings into smaller bits that age and change at a different pace.
 Which in turn means that Skarpnäck, just as Skärholmen, will be perceived in the future as a deader environment than both Strandvägen and Gärdet—despite the ambition in Skarpnäck to build with more variation, to be more picturesque.

-Hornsberg & Annedal
+Hornsberg and Annedal

 Thus far, we have seen a series of clear-cut and pure example types, with a clearly marked historical movement and direction.
 But they are all historical examples: Skarpnäck is now thirty years old.